- Prostate cancer treatment

-- Do you prefer to go with the newest technology, which might have some theoretical advantages?
-Or do you prefer to go with treatment methods that are better proven and with which doctors may have more experience?
+- Do you prefer to go with the newest technology (such as robotic surgery or proton beam radiation therapy), which might have some theoretical advantages?
+Or do you prefer to go with treatment methods that are better proven and with which doctors might have more experience?

 - Which potential treatment side effects (incontinence, impotence, bowel problems) might be most distressing to you?
 (Some treatments are more likely to cause certain side effects than others.)